omnibor/site/content/resources/whitepaper.md

 ### What OmniBOR is not

-1. Not a system for build reproducability, but it does provide information that is useful for that.
+1. Not a system for build reproducibility, but it does provide information that is useful for that.
 2. Not a version control system, though it is designed to co-exist with them.
 3. Not an SBOM, though it is designed to complement them.
 4. Not a globally unique software identifier (SWID).